meng89/ipodshuffle/README.rst

     pip3 install ipodshuffle

-If you use svox engine, try install svox package in your Linux distribution
+If you want ot use svox TTS engine, install svox package on your Linux System

 Usage & Modules API
 ===================